What is Noise Reduction Rating

 Types

-Disposable earplugs typically receive NRR rating in the low to mid 20s.
 Disposable earplugs include wax plugs, foam plugs and most unspecialized, general plugs.
 Reusable earplugs include specialized plugs such as those manufactured for flying and those specially made for shooting and hunting.
 The highest NRR-rated earplugs and earmuffs support reuse.

-How do I use Noise Reduction Rating (NRR) value to determine the protection provided by a hearing protector?
+How do I use the Noise Reduction Rating (NRR) value to determine the protection provided by a hearing protector?

-NIOSH recommends using subject fit data based on ANSI S12.6-1997 [or most current edition] to estimate hearing protector noise attenuation.
+NIOSH recommends using subject fit data based on ANSI S12.6-1997 [or the most current edition] to estimate hearing protector noise attenuation.

 1. When the noise exposure level in dBC is known, the effective A-weighted noise level (ENL) is: